ghoagland-flatiron/algorithms_club/092518_data_structures/slides.md

 A **data structure** is the concrete implementation of an **abstract data type** (ADT).

 You may see these terms used fairly interchangeably.
-An ADT is more high-level description of the data relationship and a description of how that data may operated upon whereas a data structure has more information on how these things are defined and actully implemented.
+An ADT is more high-level description of the data relationship and a description of how that data may operated upon whereas a data structure has more information on how these things are defined and actually implemented.

 ---